I am not always able to respond to your emails.

 This website was created by a former believer in the doctrine of the Trinity.
 The doctrine of the Trinity had been an unquestioned central belief of mine since my childhood until about 2002-2003.
 I am writing these words in my 52nd year of life (2011).
-I now believe the Scriptures clearly intend to inform us that the Father alone is the one and only true God and there isn't a single reason to believe in the existence of a three person God.
-As such, the Trinity is an invention of men designed to serve their philosphical needs.
-I had once promoted Trinitarian doctrine with zealous fervor.
-I had also been deceived into thinking it was necessary for me to believe this doctrine to be a Christian and that the Scriptural evidence indicated it was most certainly the truth.
-But now, having spent much time researching and examining this matter, there is absolutely no doubt in my mind that this doctrine is most certainly false.
+I now believe the Scriptures clearly show us that the Father alone is the one and only true God and there isn't a single reason to believe in the existence of a three-person-God.
+As such, the Trinity is an invention of men designed to serve their philosophical needs rather than an honest quest for truth.
+I had once defended Trinitarian doctrine with zealous fervor because I had been taught that the Scriptural evidence indicated this doctrine was most certainly true.
+I had also been deceived into thinking it was necessary for me to believe this doctrine to be a Christian.
+But I checked my "evidence" more closely, and having spent much time researching and examining this matter, there is absolutely no doubt in my mind that this doctrine is demonstrably false.
 My present convictions are far stronger than my past conviction as a believer in the doctrine of the Trinity.
 Quite honestly, it is a wonder to me how I, or anyone else, could have ever believed this doctrine.
 But such is the nature of deception.

 Why this Website was Created

-If you are a Trinitarian, and you insist upon always looking through the lens of Trinitarian spectacles, it will take you much longer to comprehend what is being described on this site since you will be intepreting everything through your Trinitarian mindset filter.
+If you are a Trinitarian, and you insist upon always looking through the lens of Trinitarian spectacles, it will take you much longer to comprehend what is being described on this site since you will be interpreting everything through your Trinitarian mindset filter.
 If that is what you want to see then I cannot be helpful to you.
-But if you truly wish to understand how the information on this site fits together, take off the Trinitarian glasses and it will be much easier for you to understand what is being presented and how it all fits together.
+You can't install Ford engine parts in a Chevy.
+If you truly wish to understand how the information on this site fits together, take off the Trinitarian glasses and it will be much easier for you to understand what is being presented and how it all fits together quite perfectly.

 The truth is not what we decide we would like it to be.
 The truth does not respect our personal desires; it is no respecter persons.
 The truth doesn't care how much you want two plus two equal three.
 To have the truth, we must be willing to find it and accept it.
 We cannot create the truth nor can we make something into the truth simply by attaching the label "truth" to it by an act of our own will.
-Acceptance of truth requires personal maturity.
+Acceptance of truth requires the personal maturity to recognize that we all must serve it because it will not serve us and our changing minds.
 In the Bible, we see Jesus and his Apostles warning us to beware of false teachers who will deceive us.
 If we refuse to entertain the possibility that we may have been deceived by a false teacher, we have entered the gates of utter folly and destruction.
-It is complete foolishness to refuse to entertain the possibility that we may have been deceived since there is then no opportunity whatsoever to ever discover that we have in fact been deceived.
+It is complete stupidity to refuse to entertain the possibility that we may have been deceived since to do so means there is no opportunity whatsoever to ever discover that we have in fact been deceived.

 Pre-requisite for Truth: Humble Honesty